 One shot as Mall of America locked down in Bloomington, Minnesota with active shooter

+Mall of America secured in Bloomington, Minnesota with no more active shooter

 The Mall of America in Bloomington, Minnesota is currently locked down with an active shooter, or shooters, on the premises.
 One person is reported to have been shot with more injured.
 Bloomington Police and EMS are at the location.